 UAB is committed to upholding ethical, professional, and legal standards in its tri-part educational, research, and patient care mission.
-UAB expects all members of the UAB community to adhere to the UAB Is also committed to promoting and maintaining equal employment and education opportunities, and prohibits discrimination and harassment based on race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, disability, veteran status, age, or genetic or family medical history.
+UAB expects all members of the UAB community to adhere to the UAB Enterprise Code of Conduct.
+UAB is also committed to promoting and maintaining equal employment and education opportunities, and prohibits discrimination and harassment based on race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, disability, veteran status, age, or genetic or family medical history.
 UAB's Equal Opportunity and Discriminatory Harassment and Title IX policies further describe UAB's commitments.